kubernetes/website/content/en/blog/_posts/clientcmd-tutorial.md

 using a provided reader,
 whereas the second only operates on the information given to it by the caller.

-The “deferred” mention in these function names refers to the fact that the final configuration will be determined as late as possible.
+The "deferred" mention in these function names refers to the fact that the final configuration will be determined as late as possible.
-This means that these functions can be called before the command line arguments are parsed, and the resulting configuration will use whatever values have been parsed by the time it’s actually constructed.
+This means that these functions can be called before the command line arguments are parsed, and the resulting configuration will use whatever values have been parsed by the time it's actually constructed.

 ### Obtain an API client